JerelRocktaschel/BBallPlayerStats/README.md

 * 100% Swift
 * MVVM+C mostly - a little MVP as well
-* Simple network layer with router
+* Simple network layer using Decodable for JSON processing
 * NBA API calls for player and team data and a call to ESPN for NBA logos
-* Core Data storage layer with data models using Decodable for JSON processing
+* Core Data storage layer
+* NSFetchedResultsController
-* FetchedResultsViewController
+* UIResultSearchController
-* ResultSearchController
+* NSAttributedString
 * Image Caching
 * Dispatch Queues for handling simultaneous API calls
 * Auto Layout in Xib and code